 Most of the publications are available through Google Scholar, if you need any of the papers listed below, just drop me a line.

-[J3] M. R. Faghani, U. T. Nguyen, "Mobile Botnets Meet Social Networks: Design and Analysis of a New Type of Botnet", Submitted to Elsevier Journal of Computer & Security, MSID: COSE-D-14-00305R1
+[J3] M. R. Faghani, U. T. Nguyen, "Mobile Botnets Meet Social Networks: Design and Analysis of a New Type of Botnet", Submitted to Springer Nature Internation Journal of Information Secrutiy

 [J2] M. R. Faghani, U. T. Nguyen, "A Study of XSS Worm Propagation and Detection Mechanisms in Online Social Networks," in IEEE Transaction on Inform.
 Forensics Security, September, 2013